mrgnhnt96/sip/README.md

 # scripts.yaml

 format:
-    _: dart format
+    _command: dart format
     (command):
         - '{$format:ui}'
         - '{$format:core}'
-    ui: cd packages/ui && {$format:_}
+    ui: cd packages/ui && {$format:_command}
-    core: cd packages/core && {$format:_}
+    core: cd packages/core && {$format:_command}
 ```

-### Always run concurrent commands
+### Always run commands concurrently

-Some times you may want to run a command concurrently, regardless of whether `run` or `run-many` is used.
+Sometimes you may want to run a command concurrently, regardless of whether `run` or `run-many` is used.
 You can use the concurrent key `(+)` to achieve this.

 The commands will be grouped together and run concurrently.
-Meaning that if you have concurrent and non-concurrent commands mixed together.
+Meaning that you can have concurrent and non-concurrent commands mixed together.
 The commands will always run in the order they are defined.

 **Note:**